adambard/learnxinyminutes-docs/fsharp.html.markdown

 // to define a multiline function, just use indents.
-No semicolons needed. let evens list = let isEven x = x % 2 = 0     // Define "isEven" as a sub function List.filter isEven list    // List.filter is a library function
+No semicolons needed. let evens list = let isEven x = x % 2 = 0   // Define "isEven" as a sub function.
+Note
+                              // that equality operator is single char "=".
+   List.filter isEven list    // List.filter is a library function
                               // with two parameters: a boolean function
                               // and a list to work on